permezel/zwi/README.md

 # usage

-The easist way to use this is to use `pip3 install` to install everything you need.
+The easiest way to use this is to use `pip3 install` to install everything you need.
 Prior to that, you should probably have done something like: